jasmith79/unit-testing-talk/README.md

+# Unit Testing Talk

+I prepared the following as a presentation to the dev team at Step CG my first month there.

 # Test You Some Code, For Great Justice!

 This document will cover the why and how of unit testing your Python code, although much of it will be more broadly-applicable to writing software.
 Much like the git workflow tutorial this is overkill for really simple stuff, but also like the git workflows this is not an all-or-nothing proposition, the more of this you adopt the better off you'll be.